weaveworks/weave/site/features.md

 alternative to any other security technologies you have running alongside Weave.

-Weave implements encryption and security using [Daniel J. Bernstein's NaCl library](http://nacl.cr.yp.to/index.html).
+Weave Net implements encryption and security using [Daniel J. Bernstein's NaCl library](http://nacl.cr.yp.to/index.html).

 For information on how to secure your Docker network connections, see [Securing Connections Across Untrusted Networks](/site/using-weave/security-untrusted-networks.md)